wp-plugins/events-made-easy/readme.txt

 = 1.4.4 =
 * Feature: added placeholders #_12HSTARTTIME_NOLEADINGZERO and #_12HENDTIME_NOLEADINGZERO
 * Feature: added filter eme_eval_booking_filter, doing evaluations before the person is entered in the db.
 One parameter: $event.
 And $_POST can be used too of course.
+* Feature: added #_BOOKINGPRICEPERSEAT and #_BOOKINGPRICEPERSEAT{xx} rsvp placeholders, to return the end-price per booked seat (either normally or for multiprice for the indicated price category).
+The filter eme_insert_rsvp_action is taken into account, so the end-price includes anything you do with it (including discounts)
 * Improvement: a little more polite bad-boy message
 * Improvement: renamed an eme option, no big deal
 * Bugfix: removing a person and his booking info left orphaned answers, cleaning those now